conan-io/docs/reference/conanfile/tools/gnu/autotools.rst

 Call the ``autoreconf`` program.

 Parameters:
-    - **target** (Optional, Defaulted to ``None``): Choose which target to build.
-This allows building of e.g., docs, shared libraries or install for some AutoTools projects.
     - **args** (Optional, Defaulted to ``None``): List of arguments to use for the ``autoreconf`` call.